 Float Your Boat

-After you've learned the ropes (literally) and built up a sailor's appetite, tuck into some oysters at Tribeca's Grand Banks, a docked schooner boat, or if lobster's more your speed, hit up a free mini-cruise with the North River Lobster Company at Pier 81 on 41st Street.
+After you've learned the ropes and built up a sailor's appetite, tuck into some oysters at Tribeca's Grand Banks, a docked schooner boat.
+If lobster's more your speed, hit up a free mini-cruise with the North River Lobster Company at Pier 81 on 41st Street.

 Nab 2-for-1 Broadway Tickets

-The popular biannual Broadway Week ticket promotion runs for two weeks in September kicking off on Labor Day on Monday.
+The popular biannual Broadway Week ticket promotion runs for two weeks in September, kicking off on Labor Day.
 While most Broadway theaters are dark on Mondays, you can still nab two-for-one ticket deals for Labor Day performances of some of the most popular shows.
 Tickets go on sale on August 18.

 Listen to Opera Under the Stars